Welcome to the Clinical Entrepreneur Programme

 The programme is led by Professor Tony Young, the National Clinical Lead for Innovation, NHS England, with Professor Sir Bruce Keogh as the Senior Reporting Officer (SRO).

-The recruitment of junior doctors has started for the August 2016 training intake with 83 fellowships offered and 12 offers of core training scheme to date.
+The recruitment of junior doctors started for the August 2016 training intake, with 104 Clinical Entrepreneurs now on the programme.

 The Clinical Entrepreneur Launch and Networking Event took place on the 23rd May at the Royal Society of Medicine in London.
 Please see the photo and a selection of quotes.